AWIPS Board Members

 Training & Events

-Amanda has been a Peace Officer since 2003, currently working for the City of Edmonton Community Standards Branch in Logistics and Branch Support.
-She has been a member of AWIPS since 2022.
-Training has always been a passion for her.
-Amanda first joined the Events and Training portfolio as a committee member, then became Co-Chair of the portfolio in 2024.
-Amanda has also taken on a Mentor role in the launch of the AWIPS Mentorship Program.
+Amanda has been a Peace Officer since 2003, currently working for the City of Edmonton Community Standards Branch in Logistics and Business Support.
+She's been a member of AWIPS since 2022.
+Training has always been a passion for her, so she first joined the Events and Training portfolio as a committee member, then became Co-Chair of the portfolio in 2024.
+Amanda also took on a Mentor role in the launch of the AWIPS Mentorship Program.
 She has really enjoyed getting to know the other AWIPS members and being able to bond over shared experiences.

 Savannah Nullmeyer